omarryhan/nextjs-i18n-example/README.md

 1. add a `div` with a `dir` property. e.g. `rtl` and `ltr`.
 You should define the direction of the languages you specify in `i18n.config.ts`.

-2. Set the preferred-language cookie with the language found in context (Defaults to a 100 year cookie).
+2. Set the preferred-language cookie with the language found in context (Defaults to a 3 years cookie).

 3. Makes sure the `<html>` lang property is changed if the language changes.